esnet/iperf/docs/invoking.rst

                  username assigned by server adminitrators to access to the iperf service.

-          --password (if built with OpenSSL support)
-                 password assigned by server adminitrators to access to the iperf service.

           --rsa-public-key-path (if built with OpenSSL support)
                  path  to  the  RSA  public  key  used to  encrypt authentication credentials